 The best travel strollers for airplanes, whether you are carrying it on or gate checking, have a one-hand fold, since you can fold your stroller and hold your baby at the same time.

 For decades parents have been flying with strollers, typically choosing the best lightweight umbrella stroller for air travel.
-Umbrella strollers are great because aside from being fairly light, they fold up small and can be easily gate checked.
+Umbrella strollers are great for travel because aside from being fairly light, they fold up small and can be easily gate checked.

 It’s recommended to get a gate check label as soon as you find your flight.
 You’ll have time to attach it to the stroller, so you’re ready to tuck it away as soon as you board.
 Sometimes the attendant at the gate doesn’t have the labels, so you have to step back and wait until you get one.

-You can gate-check a stroller as you’re boarding the plane.
+You can gate check a stroller as you’re boarding the plane.
 When it’s time to board the plane, you’ll fold up your stroller and leave it at the end of the jetway near the aircraft door.

-Protecting a Stroller on Airplanes
+Protecting Your Stroller on Airplanes

-You can wrap the stroller in plastic wrap or bubble wrap.
+Another option is to wrap the stroller in plastic wrap or bubble wrap.
 It will protect the foam on the handles from ripping if it’s not handled carefully during loading and unloading.

 You can also use zip ties to keep the stroller folded closed.
-If an attendant picks it up by the handles, there’s no risk of it unfolding and getting bent while they’re loading luggage!
+If an attendant picks it up by the handles, there’s no risk of it unfolding and getting bent while they’re loading the checked luggage!
 We’ve seen a baggage handler pick up a stroller only to have it unfold.
 He had no idea how to get it folded, but another parent stepped in to help.